paolo-g/toastercise/README.md

 ### Using a global context

 I decided to use a global context so that:
-- The save logic could be housed along with the toast's `LIKE` button in the `NewSubmissionButton` component
+- The save logic could be housed along with the toast's `LIKE` button in the `NewSubmissionToast` component
 - The load logic could be housed in the `Liked` component

 ### When to populate the list with a newly liked submission